leap-stc/leap-stc.github.io/docs/support/contact.md

 # Contact

-The preferred way to contact the Data & Compute Team is via the Slack Workspace **LEAP-NSF-STC**
+The preferred way to contact the Data & Compute Team is via the LEAP Slack Workspace.
+The steps to take are listed below:

 ## Ask a Question on the LEAP Slack Workspace